JLPT Levels: A Comprehensive Guidance For You

 • Listening session: at least 19 out of a total score of 60.

-JLPT N4 is certainly more difficult than JLPT N5.
-Just like the other levels, the easy and difficult part of course depends on each person.
-If you understand the grammar of JLPT N5, it seems that you will have no difficulty in mastering the grammar of JLPT N4.
+JLPT N4 is certainly harder than JLPT N5.
+As with the other levels, how easy or difficult the course is varies from person to person.
+If you understand the grammar of JLPT N5, it seems that you will have no difficulty mastering the grammar of JLPT N4.
 Then, those who are used to listening to Japanese audio may find it easy to answer the JLPT N4 listening session.
-Vice versa.
-The thing that needs to be done is to practice a lot of questions.
-Let’s take some time to prepare for JLPT N4!
+And vice versa.
+The thing to do is to practice a lot of questions.
+Let’s take some time to prepare for the JLPT N4!

-Many test-taker think that the difficulty level of JLPT N4 is not too far from that of JLPT N5.
+Many test-takers feel that the difficulty level of the JLPT N4 is not too far from that of the JLPT N5.
 In other words, if you can get a very good score on the JLPT N5, you are very likely to pass the JLPT N4 test.

-JLPT N5 is the lowest level.
-For this level, test takers are expected to have understood about 821 Japanese vocabulary and 103 kanji letters.
-In order to pass the test with a satisfactory score, test takers are expected to have studied Japanese for about 300 hours.
+The JLPT N5 is the lowest level.
+At this level, test takers are expected to understand approximately 821 Japanese vocabulary words and 103 Kanji letters.
+In order to pass the test with a satisfactory score, test takers are expected to have studied Japanese for approximately 300 hours.

-JLPT N5 consists of three sessions with the following time duration:
+The JLPT N5 consists of three sessions with the following time requirements:

 • Vocabulary in 20 minutes